 - Relationship of the siblings and other family members

 - Parenting ability of each parent

-Other considerations affecting parenting arrangements and custody include incidents of family violence or substance abuse as well as mental health issues of household members.
+Other considerations affecting parenting arrangements and custody include incidents of family violence or substance abuse.
+Further, it can include mental health issues of household members.
 The background of the person with whom a parent is having a dating or romantic relationship could become a factor in determining the best interests of a child depending upon the amount of contact that person will have with the child.